Kelly: Canadian hockey fails to step up in wake of NHL’s Olympic decision

 Open borders, Tim Hortons and hockey – that’s Canada at this particular moment in history.
 It’s “our” game.
 They keep telling us that in the advertisements.
 That widely accepted premise suggests something more than ownership.
 We set the standard.
 Everyone else follows.

-Based on newly available evidence, it’s actually their game – the ‘they’ in this case being Russia.
+Based on newly available evidence, it’s actually their game – the “they” in this case being Russia.
 We just happen to play it, too.

 Sensing it had taken the momentum, Russia got further stuck in as the week went on.
 The Russian Ice Hockey Federation issued a call to all its players to return home to the KHL for Olympic preparation.
-In martial language – “(we) will do everything possible” – it promised to support any Russian under contract in North America who chooses to defy his employers.
+In martial language – “[we] will do everything possible” – it promised to support any Russian under contract in North America who chooses to defy his employers.
 An entire country lined up against the NHL.

 Canada?
 Well, Canada’s pretty disappointed.
 But, hey, what can you do?
 Rules are rules.
 While staring directly in an Olympic hockey black hole, our country’s sports bosses were already trying to locate trace amounts of light.